Nano1337/video-data-exercise/README.md

 Author: Haoli Yin

-# System Requirements

-Ubuntu, with GPU and CUDA.
-If you don't have access to a GPU, you can also run this code on [Google Colab](https://colab.research.google.com/), which should provide a free GPU instance.
-You can use other OSes to complete the exercise, but it's on you to figure out how to get the code working.

 # Installation and Setup

 This starter codebase consists of a PyTorch Dataloader for videos, which reads frames at uniform random from a .MOV file, preprocesses them with some transforms, and then batches this together in parallel into a batch size of 128.